Editorial Review

 SS-31/Elamipretide: Targeting Mitochondrial Aging

-Mitochondrial dysfunction is increasingly recognized as a central driver of biological aging.
-As mitochondria accumulate damage to their DNA (which lacks the repair mechanisms of nuclear DNA), they produce more reactive oxygen species (ROS), less ATP, and trigger inflammatory signaling through released damage-associated molecular patterns (DAMPs).
-This creates a vicious cycle: damaged mitochondria produce more ROS, which damages more mitochondria.
+As mitochondria accumulate damage to their DNA (which lacks the repair tools of nuclear DNA), they produce more reactive oxygen species (ROS), less ATP, and trigger inflammatory signaling through released damage-associated molecular patterns (DAMPs).

 Get Peptide Research Updates